TACC/Lmod/contrib/BuildSystemCacheFile/README.txt

    host type.

 If you use method 2, you will need some way for a host to know which spider cache to read.
-So if you have a system file that marks the last update to the system, Lmod will try to read the first line of this file to find where the cache file directory is located.

-So if you configure Lmod to look for the cache file directory, then the rules are:

-  1) if the file is empty then use the directory specified
-  2) Otherwise read the first line in the file to be the hostType and combine $CACHEDIR and hostType to be the cache directory.

-So if

-   CACHEDIR="/opt/moduleData/cacheDir"
-   UpdateFN="/tmp/systemUpdate/update"

-and the contents of /tmp/systemUpdate/update are: compute

-Then the cache directory will be:

-  /opt/moduleData/cacheDir/compute
+You can use the env. var.
+LMOD_RC to control the table that Lmod uses to manage properties and cache locations.